adomokos/Vim-Katas/59_delete_yank_and_put_with_unnamed_register.md

 ```

 `yiw` - yanks the word collection into the register
-`jww` - moved to the beginning of "collection"
+`jww` - moved to the beginning of "somethingInTheWay"
 `dw` - deletes the word
 `P` - pastes before comma